dangerpotter/open-webui/README.md

 ---

-Modified from Open WebUI for Capella University by [Austin Potter](https://github.com/dangerpotter) - Let's make Falcor even more amazing together! 💪
+Modified from Open WebUI for Capella University by [Austin Potter](https://github.com/dangerpotter)